 Following links control the content below

-Yogaananthan is an Associate Research Fellow in the National Security Studies Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+Yogaananthan is an Associate Research Fellow in the Policy Studies Group at the S. Rajaratnam School of International Studies (RSIS).
 He received his BA (Hons) and MA (specialising in International Relations and Cultural History) from the National University of Singapore (NUS).

 Prior to joining RSIS, Yogaananthan held both Policy and Research positions in the public sector and academia, acquiring both academic and policy relevant research experience.
 He was a Research Assistant and Research Associate at NUS and the Singapore Management University respectively.
 He also served with the Ministry of Education (MOE) where he was a Policy Analyst.